-At their September 2010 meeting, the University of California Board of Regents voted unanimously to increase the amount UC and its employees contribute to the pension plan.
+At their September 2010 meeting, the University of California Board of Regents voted unanimously to increase the amount UC and its employees contribute to the University pension plan.
 Beginning in July 2011, employee members of the UC Retirement Plan (UCRP) began contributing a percentage of salary into the plan; UC also contributed a percentage to the plan.
 The amount of contribution has increased over a period of time and will continue to increase every July, as follows:

-To maintain consistency with University accounting practices the cost should be added to the existing benefit rate for eligible staff and academic personnel.
-If a budget proposal covers two fiscal years, a combination of the two benefit rates should be used in the proposal.
+To maintain consistency with University accounting practices, these rates should be added to the existing benefit rate for eligible staff and academic personnel.
+Please note that these contribution rates do not apply to faculty summer salary, and that they are subject to collective bargaining for represented employees.
+If a budget proposal covers two University fiscal years, a combination of the two benefit rates should be used in the proposal.

-A statement similar to the one below should be included in the budget justification to address the estimated UCRP contributions.

-Sample justification: The fringe benefit rate includes an increase of ___% for restarting the employer contribution to the University of California Retirement Program (UCRP), effective July 1, 2009 for eligible employees and is applicable to all university fund sources.
+A statement similar to the one that follows should be included in the budget justification to address the addition of estimated UCRP contributions; "The fringe benefit rate includes an increase of ___% for restarting the employer contribution to the University of California Retirement Program (UCRP), effective July 1, 2009 for eligible employees and is applicable to all university fund sources."

-Graduate students employed by the University in eligible classifications receive partial or full tuition and fee remission, depending on the percentage of time appointment, from the fund that pays their salaries.
+Graduate students employed by the University in eligible classifications receive partial or full tuition and fee remission, depending on the percentage of time appointment, from the same fund that pays their salaries.
 In cases when an eligible graduate student is paid from more than one fund source, the cost of remission should be prorated.
 Graduate students employed in the title classification Graduate Student Researcher (GSR) are among those eligible for remission.
-Questions regarding eligibility of particular students should be directed to the Graduate Division.
+Questions regarding eligibility of particular students should be directed to the UCSB Graduate Division.

 The University defines equipment as articles of non-expendable tangible personal property having a useful life of more than one year, and an acquisition cost of $5,000 or more per unit.
 Sometimes an agency will have a higher or lower dollar value than UCSB.
 In this case, UCSB's dollar value takes precedent.